Top Ten Gardening Mistakes Made by Melbourne Based Gardeners 2

 Other tactics to help overcome forked or split carrots are:

-• Don’t over fertilize the soil.
+• Don’t over fertilise the soil.
 Carrots don’t like soils high in nitrogen.
 So, plant carrots in beds that have been previously used to grow heavy feeders such as brassicas or sweetcorn.
 I’ve written an article about crop rotation according to plant nutrient requirements here.

 • Break up heavy clay soils to enable the taproot to easily grow down deep, with little resistance